Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-host/README.md

 ## Overview

 Checks the health and running status of all hosts attached to a Huawei OceanStor Dorado storage system via the REST API (`/host` endpoint).
 Alerts when any host reports a non-normal health or running state.
-Reports operating system type and allocated capacity per host.
+Reports operating system type and allocated capacity per host in the output table, and summarizes the hosts in the performance data.

 **Important Notes:**